Advocacy-

 Advocacy Reflection - Messaging

 Reflect on your experience crafting an advocacy message.
 How did you identify a story that resonates with key decison-makers?
 What community values and beliefs did you tap into to persuade others to support your cause?
 Click here to complete the second of three reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering the reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Advocacy Done By Us For Us